23 Ways to Get in Shape Without Working Out

 Scheduling breaks throughout your day to take a few stress-relieving deep breaths, do some lunges, or take a brief walk is one of the best things you can do for both body and soul—that is, if you remember to do it.
 Take the guesswork (and guilt) out of the equation by downloading a reminder app, Oerum says.
 When it beeps, drop what you’re doing and take a health break.

-Get a funny chair
+Balance on a chair

 There’s a whole world of active sitting chairs that let you bounce, rock, sway, or integrate some other form of movement to help you get fit while you sit, says David Skolnik, doctor of physical therapy and certified strength and conditioning specialist.
 Yoga balls are a popular choice, requiring you to keep your core tight the whole time you sit.
 For more fun and fitness in the office or at home, he also recommends the Tic Toc, which creates a gentle rocking motion and the Swopper (also available on Amazon), which allows you to bounce and rock simultaneously.